Humphrey the Bear: Comic book appearances

 Humphrey appeared in two American comic stories drawn by Paul Murry in 1959 and in another one drawn by Tony Strobl in 1966.
 Strobl also drew comic stories with Humphrey for the market outside of the US, most of them also featuring Grandma Duck.
 Ed Nofziger wrote scripts for many foreign market stories with Humphrey.
 Most of those ones were drawn by cartoonists of the Argentinian art studio Jaime Diaz Studio.

 Popular culture

 Jack Hannah, who directed the 1950s Humphrey shorts, revived the "dumb bear" idea for Walter Lantz's "Fatso the Bear" cartoons in 1960 and 1961.
 It would also seem probable that the Hanna-Barbera animation studio was somewhat inspired by Humphrey in its creation of the somewhat smarter Yogi Bear (from 1958), who lives at Jellystone Park, begs, steals, and plays tricks to steal picnic baskets from campers, and is constantly on the lookout for Ranger Smith.

 Humphrey is currently the spokescharacter for Disney's Wilderness Lodge Resort at Walt Disney World in Florida.
 He is featured on the totem pole in the lobby along with Mickey, Donald Duck, and Goofy.
-His merchandise is featured in the Briar Patch in the Magic Kingdom.
+His merchandise was at one point featured in the Briar Patch store in the Magic Kingdom.